va3wam/ZippiTwipi/README.md

 The following additional libraries are used in the Arduino C++ code:

 * The standard Arduino library that is bundled with PlatformIO
-* THe standard Wire library that is bundled with PlatformIO
+* The standard Wire library that is bundled with PlatformIO
 * https://github.com/marcoschwartz/LiquidCrystal_I2C

 ## Contributing